lynnliu030/berkeley-os-prelim/cluster_computing/README.md

     *  Namespacing: isolates process trees, networking user IDs, and mounts
     *  Cgroups: limit and prioritize CPU, memory, block I/Os, and network resources
 *  Used in microservices
-*  Pros: low overhead
+*  Pros: lightweight, fast, and portable
 *  Cons: weaker isolation and security guarantees

 ## Virtualization v.s Containers
+* VM: virtualize the underlying hardware
-Instead of virtualizing the underlying hardware, containers virtualize the operating system (typically Linux) so each individual container contains only the application and its libraries and dependencies.
-The absence of the guest OS is why containers are so lightweight and, thus, fast and portable.
+* Containers: virtualie the OS, so each container contains only the application and its libraries and dependencies

-LightVM paper discusses the trade-offs between containers and VMs.
+* LightVM paper discusses the trade-offs between containers and VMs in terms of performance and security (isolation) guarantees